 The city of Providence, Rhode Island boasts a tree canopy that covers roughly 27% of the city — but when you zoom in on communities of color, that number declines sharply.
 So, the city is making an effort to improve tree coverage, and making sure people of color are involved in planning the initiative from the get-go.
 By involving community members of color who’ve spearheaded multilingual outreach, they ensure that historically marginalized communities have a voice in increasing canopy coverage.

 Effective engagement is key to creating inclusive, equitable green spaces.
-Parks and Rec Chattanooga has placed an emphasis on involving multilingual communities, in an effort to build trust with community members who don’t speak English.
+Trust for Public Land in Chattanooga has placed an emphasis on involving multilingual communities, in an effort to build trust with community members who don’t speak English.
 In the agency’s outreach and engagement efforts, they make an effort to engage community members in the language that they’re most comfortable in, whether that’s Spanish or Q’anjob’al, allowing community members to feel heard regardless of their English level.

 Get Started!
 A Guide to USDA Resources for Historically Underserved Farmers and Ranchers